Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 * apply
 * destroy

-### Initalizing Terraform
+### Initializing Terraform

 We first start off by running ``terraform init`` .
-Terraform will proceed to initalize the provider(s) which you have indicated in your configuration file.
+Terraform will proceed to initialize the provider(s) which you have indicated in your configuration file.

-The following is an example output which confirms that the initailization has successfully taken place.
+The following is an example output which confirms that the initialization has successfully taken place.

 ```bash
 $ terraform init